aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/tabstopcollection/get_index_by_position/_index.md

 ﻿---
+title: TabStopCollection.get_index_by_position method
+linktitle: get_index_by_position method
-title: get_index_by_position method
+articleTitle: get_index_by_position method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets the index of a tab stop with the specified position in points."
+description: "TabStopCollection.get_index_by_position method.
+Gets the index of a tab stop with the specified position in points."
 type: docs
 weight: 80
 url: /python-net/aspose.words/tabstopcollection/get_index_by_position/